Home

 Homeopathic medicines (also called 'remedies') are made through a process called potentization.
 This is a two-part process where the original substance is continually diluted in water or alcohol, and shaken (or 'succussed') between dilutions.
 This process reduces the physical aspect of a remedy and brings out the energetic dimension.

-How long will I need to be treated for?
+How long will I need Homeopathic management for?

 This depends on the individual.
-Acute ailments usually involve a single consultation, whereas chronic ailments may require up to 6 months.
+Acute conditions usually involve a single consultation, whereas chronic conditions may require up to 6 months.
 This can be longer in serious cases.
-When treating chronic ailments, the first two follow-up consults are a fortnight apart.
+When managing chronic conditions, the first follow-up consult is a fortnight after the initial consult.
 After this follow-up consults are only required once a month.
-Follow-up consults are $50 + $10 if another remedy is required.
+Follow-up consults are $80 + $40 if another remedy is required.

 Will Homeopathic remedies interact with pharmaceutical medicines?

 Homeopathic medicines are energy medicines, which work on a person's Vital Force.
 Pharmaceutical medicines are physical medicines which suppress symptoms locally.
-Homeopathic and pharmaceutical medicines, therefore, do not interact because they operate on completely different planes.
+Generally, there are no contraindications with taking Homeopathic medicines, but check with your Healthcare Provider.

-Can I stop the medicine(s) prescribed by my doctor once I start homeopathic treatment?
+Can I stop the medicine(s) prescribed by my doctor once I start homeopathic management?

 No!
-Commonly a person who is already taking pharmaceutical medicines (prescribed by a Western medical doctor) will commence homeopathic treatment.
+Commonly a person who is already taking pharmaceutical medicines (prescribed by a Western medical doctor) will commence homeopathic management.
 They may be taking anti-depressants for example.
 The homeopath will take their case and give the best indicated remedy.
-As the patient improves from their homeopathic treatment, their need for the presciption medicine will decrease, so they can go back to whoever put them on that medication and have it reduced or stopped.
+As the patient improves from their homeopathic management, their need for the presciption medicine may decrease, so they can go back to whoever put them on that medication (i.e.medical practitioner) and discuss with them the possibility of adjustment of the medication.
 A good rule of thumb, ethically and otherwise, is that whoever puts you on a medication (pharmaceutical or homeopathic) should be the one who manages it.

 What is the best way to take a remedy?